 Time and Timelessness

-by Leslie Temple-Thurston
+By Leslie Temple-Thurston

-Download article as a pdf
+Download article as a PDF

 Since we are so caught up within the notion of time, it is especially important at the moment to realize the possibility of balancing this out by spending periods in timelessness.
 Our lives are very overextended as we whirl and spin through time, sometimes experiencing endless turbulence and confusion.
 I encourage everyone to practice opening to timelessness.
 This is done in meditation.
 Meditation slows down breathing, the heart rate, metabolism, and thought.
 This slowing of the body and mind actually slows down time.
 Although we experience time as a linear perception, which we believe really exists, time is not real at all.